 Who can I talk with if I’m wrestling with what I believe?

-And knowing how much they inform and shape us, be sure to ask questions and test what you believe.
-If what you believe doesn’t hold up under testing, maybe it’s time to seek that which does.
+And knowing how much beliefs inform and shape us, be sure to ask some questions and test what you believe together.
+If what you believe doesn’t hold up under testing, maybe it’s time to dig deeper and seek out beliefs which do.